Ace1928/ollama_toolkit/docs/conventions.md

-# Ollama API Conventions
+# Ollama Toolkit Conventions

-This document outlines the conventions used across the Ollama API.
+This document outlines the conventions used across the Ollama Toolkit.

 ## Model Names